pudly/schmopera-hugo/content/articles/the-positive-impact-of-community-created-performances.md

 date = "2017-09-12T10:19:00-04:00"
 lastmod = "2017-09-13T12:01:00-04:00"
 publishDate = "2017-09-12T13:48:00-04:00"
-slug = "the-positive-impact-of-community-created-performances"
-title = "The &quot;positive impact&quot; of Community Created Performances"
+short_description = "The stories they shared were uniquely told yet, sadly, all too familiar in today’s social and political climate.
+Drawn from the performers' own lived experiences, messages of solidarity and discrimination, faith and dejection, success and failure were accented against that complex mosaic of a backdrop: Chicago." slug = "the-positive-impact-of-community-created-performances" title = "The &quot;positive impact&quot; of Community Created Performances"
 +++